ginaanifahchoirunnisa/crud-in-memory/README.md

 The API's such as
 1. Get All data employees
-2. Add employees data , with payloads (fullName and birthDate -> format dd-mm-yyyy
+2. Add employees data , with payloads (fullName and birthDate -> format dd-mm-yyyy containing validation such as , fullName must exist, format date must dd-mm-yyyy
-3. Update, with payloads (fullName and birthDate -> format dd-mm-yyyy
+4. Update, with payloads (fullName and birthDate -> format dd-mm-yyyy containing validation such as , fullName must exist, format date must dd-mm-yyyy
-4. Delete employee by employee id
+6. Delete employee by employee id